doiotyourself/doiotyourself.github.io/_posts/2023-02-01-Content-Licence.md

 ```yaml
   creativecommons: publicdomain/zero/1.0/
 ```
-Teh n we add then icon.
+Then we add the icon.

 In `_sass/svg-icons.scss` we will use the parent selector to add `.creativecommons` suffix to `.svg-icon` outer selector: